jorendorff/git-ignorance/ignorance.md

 > What is this `origin/master` syntax, what is up with that?
 When would
 > I want to use it?

-???
+OMG.
+The slash is literally a file path separator.
+This works because the relevant reference is stored in `refs/remotes/origin/master`.

+*(facepalm forever)*

 > What does `git pull` do, exactly?

 ???
+HMMM

 > What does `git gc` do?
-Why doesn't it obliterate revisions that are
+Why doesn't it obliterate commits that are
 > not reachable via commit back-pointers from any ref?

-???
+Everything that *has been* reachable from a reference during the past 2 weeks (by default) is retained.
+This is configurable (see `man git-config` under `gc.expire`).

+`git gc` apparently does other random and unspecified "housekeeping tasks" besides collecting objects that are no longer reachable due to rebases, branch deletion, and so on.

+(I can't help imagining an actual, fairly naive mark and sweep implemented somewhere under `git prune` or `git fsck`.
+But who knows, maybe it is not-so-naive.)

 > Is there a command to just list all objects?

 ???
+HMMM

 > What does `git remote -v` query to get the list of remotes?

-According to strace, it looks like it queries config files, `.git/HEAD`, and files under `.git/refs/heads`.
+According to strace, it queries config files, `.git/HEAD`, and files under `.git/refs/heads`.
 This is weird because I would have expected it to query `.git/refs/remotes/`.
 It doesn't.

-It looks like `.git/HEAD` is initialized to `ref: refs/heads/master` by `git init` even though there is no `master` branch!
+I'm guessing `.git/config` is the usual source of truth...

 ???

 > What does it mean to say that a file is "tracked"? (`git add FILE`
 > causes git to remember that FILE is now "tracked".)

-???
+According to gitguys.com's glossary, it literally just means that the file is in the index.

 > What does `git tag -l` query to find all tags?

+(presumably `.git/refs/tags`)

 ???